 How do I get involved?

-You can help us to understand learning needs by responding to the sector survey that will be issued by the end of June 2019.
+You can help us to understand learning needs by responding to the sector survey (closing 31 July 2020).

-You can share any examples of promising / effective practice related to multi-agency strategic planning regarding child exploitation, by responding to our ‘call for practice’ that will be issued in July 2019.
+You can share any examples of promising / effective practice related to multi-agency strategic planning regarding child exploitation, by responding to our ‘call for knowledge and practice’.
 We will consider evidence of impact before sharing, to ensure we can be clear about what constitutes ‘promising’ or ‘effective’.

 To make sure you receive details of all of these, please email TCEadmin@researchinpractice.org.uk asking to be included in the mailing list.